 It is undeniable that the past few months have been a little strange, uncertain and stressful.
 Our "new normal" still feels foreign, and old habits and customs are hard to forgo, such as the simple handshake.
-COVID-19 has changed the way that we do just about everything in an effort to protect each other.
+However, COVID-19 has changed how we do just about everything in an effort to protect each other.

-Had you asked us in December what the new workwear trends would be, I can guarantee that masks or the ever so popular dress shirt and PJ pants combo would not have even made it remotely close to the possible list.
-Other things like Zoom, essential workers, social distancing, physical distancing, or phases rapidly made their way into or daily vocabulary.
+Had you asked us in December what the new workwear trends would be, I can guarantee that masks or the ever-so-popular dress shirt and PJ pants combo would not have even made it remotely close to the possible list.
+Other things like Zoom, essential workers, social distancing, physical distancing, or phases rapidly made their way into our daily vocabulary.
 It's safe to say it has been a little weird around here.

 1. Create Your at Home Work Space

-For many, a move out of the office and into a home is a pretty great way to save on your commute, but it does pose other challenges.
+For many, a move out of the office and into a home is a great way to save on your commute, but it poses other challenges.
 Particularly for those that don't have a home office already carved out.
-You've seen the images floating around, those who are using makeshift desks, sitting in closets or laundry rooms or having their kitchen tables taken over by computers and files.
+You've seen the images floating around, those using makeshift desks, sitting in closets or laundry rooms or having their kitchen tables taken over by computers and files.

-Finding a small space to dedicate to your work is key; otherwise, you will find that your work can take over any and every piece of free space you have, particularly if you still using paper files.
-Investing in a small desk may be needed.
+Finding a small space to dedicate to your work is key; otherwise, you will find that your work can take over any and every piece of free space you have, particularly if you are still using paper files.
+Therefore, investing in a small desk may be needed.

 2. Know When Your Workday is Over

 If your usual schedule was 9-5, stick to it.
-If you would usually leave the office at 5, don't let yourself sneak back to your email just before bed, or before your morning coffee.
-Keeping a routine is important for you to avoid burnout and keep the structure you once had.
-As a bonus its easier to figure out what day of the week it is.
+If you usually leave the office at 5, don't let yourself sneak back to your email just before bed or before your morning coffee.
+Keeping a routine is essential for avoiding burnout and maintaining the structure you once had.
+As a bonus, it's easier to figure out what day of the week it is.

 3. Invest and Prepare for Video Calls

-If you are now conducting most of your meetings, via video calls, it's best to invest in the necessary equipment.
-Much like having a portrait, you want your video to be well lit.
-Setting up your computer, so you face the window is best, if a large window is not available, you should look into getting some small continuous lights.
-For audio quality, your computer's or webcam's built-in microphone is almost certainly not great.
-Invest in a quality microphone; today there are plenty of USB powered microphones.
+If you are now conducting most of your meetings via video calls, it's best to invest in the necessary equipment.
+Like having a professional portrait, you want your video to be well lit.
+Setting up your computer so you face the window is best; if a large window is not available, you should look into getting some small continuous lights.
+Your computer's or webcam's built-in microphone is almost certainly not great for audio quality.
+Invest in a quality microphone; today, there are plenty of USB-powered microphones.

 Check your background; we cannot stress this enough.
 We have heard enough embarrassing cringe-worthy stories to last a lifetime.
-Before every video call, review your surroundings for anything incriminating, and make sure anyone else living with you knows you will be on a video call.
-Even better have your background a plain wall, bookshelf or poster, and be wary of mirrors.
+Before every video call, review your surroundings for anything incriminating, and make sure anyone living with you knows you will be on a video call.
+Use a plain wall, bookshelf or poster, and be wary of mirrors for your background.

 4. Update Your Profiles and Bio's